Can leap and punch above maximal human limits. Can leap up to 100' and punch through concrete with biophysical enhancements

 Kangaroo went after Spider-Man but the fight didn't last long, as Oliver's mind was quickly screaming in pain.
 He claimed that there was a voice in his head, telling him to go somewhere.
 He quickly fled desperate to end the agony.
 Back at Harrow's lab, the doctor informed Oliver of the mental pacemaker lodged in his skull.
 If he continued to disobey, the pain would increase.
 He sent the Kangaroo after a radioactive isotope, which he obtained by smashing through the lab's concrete wall.
 Spider-Man overheard the news while working on the Spider-Mobile with the Human Torch and went after the leaping bad guy.
 Spider-Man realized that the isotope was extremely dangerous and warned Oliver against opening the door to the room that contained it but he didn't listen.
 The gamma radiation burned him to a crisp and Spidey slammed the door shut before he could be effected by the rays.
 (Amazing Spider-Man #126)

-Frank's exploits inspired another criminal, Kangaroo (Hibbs), to follow in his footsteps.
+Frank's exploits inspired another criminal, Kangaroo (Hibbs), to follow in his stupid footsteps.

 |Cover Date||Appearance Information|